Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Evaluation

 \paragraph{New Task} We first showcase the improved sample efficiency when obtaining ratings for a new task.
 For this purpose, we vary the number of available questions from the task and compute the logistic loss with respect to a hidden test set.
 In this process, and in all further experiments of this subsection, \tool is allowed to use all questions in the dataset that do not belong to the task.
 Thus, we model the rating of a model $m$ for a game $g$ as $R^{m}_\text{base} + \beta^{m}_{\text{task}} \cdot \iverson{g \in D_{\text{task}}}$ where $D_{\text{task}}$ is the dataset of all games from the task.
 The standard deviation of the prior on $\beta^{m}_{\text{task}}$ is determined by running cross-validation on the current training set.

 Results for the three tasks are shown in \cref{fig:single-cat}.
 We find that \tool converges much faster than the univariate baseline.
-Specifically, the increase in sample efficiency when collecting $10000$ samples is $58\%$, $38\%$, and $77\%$ for respectively the Chinese, code-based, and hard questions.
+Measuring efficiency improvement as the fraction of extra samples the univariate baseline requires to obtain the same loss as \tool when collecting $10000$ samples, we find that \tool improves efficiency by $58\%$, $38\%$, and $77\%$ for respectively the Chinese, code-based, and hard questions.
 Thus, \tool can cut the cost of obtaining ratings for new tasks by up to fourfold.

 \paragraph{LLM-based Judge Improves Sample Efficiency} LLM-based preferences are much cheaper to obtain than human preferences.
 Therefore, LLM-based judges are often used to obtain model ratings, despite being less reliable than human judges.
 However, \tool can further leverage these ratings to converge faster to the ratings corresponding to human judges.
 Specifically, we model the rating of a model $m$ for a game $g$ as